<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=524891506416251&amp;ev=PageView&amp;noscript=1">

 Do you have a requirement for sensors?

-If your team is part of the GCP, the CPCA or CCC and has a requirement to monitor movement, road safety, or is interested in multimodal data for signal control optimisation, VivaCity sensors can easily be bought from the procurement framework that has been created by the partner organisations.
+If your team is part of the Greater Cambridge Partnership, the Cambridge and Peterborough Combined Authority or Cambridgeshire County Council and has a requirement to monitor movement, road safety, or is interested in multimodal data for signal control optimisation, VivaCity sensors can easily be bought from the procurement framework that has been created by the partner organisations.
 For more information follow this link???.

 If you are an external body interested in buying sensors and becoming part of the overall sensing network, please get in contact with Smart Cambridge???